- Home /

 Talk with your lender right away if you are having trouble making your mortgage payments.

-Mortgagor: The person or people who sign the mortgage and borrow money from the lender.
+Borrower (mortgagor): The person or people who receive money from the lender and sign the mortgage.

-Mortgage: An agreement or contract between a borrower (mortgagor) and lender (mortgagee), where the borrower agrees that their property shall be security for a loan.
+Mortgage: An agreement or contract between a lender (mortgagee) and the borrower (mortgagor) who agrees that their property is security for the loan.
 Mortgages can take many forms.
-A mortgage can be taken by a lender to secure the borrower's obligations whether or not the borrowed money is used to purchase the mortgaged property.
+A lender can take a mortgage to secure the borrower's obligations, regardless of how the money is used.

 |